Include all people who live and eat together

 Step-by-Step Example

-Apply gross income test
+Apply the gross income test

-Calculate deductions
+Calculate net income with deductions

-Calculate monthly benefit
+Estimate monthly benefit

 Real-World Use Cases

-Benefits Navigation Counseling
+Benefits Counseling After Job Change

 Common Mistakes to Avoid